knakamura13/zsh-configs/README.md

 # ZSH Configs

-My config files for ZSH
+My config files for ZSH.

 Files belong in the following filesystem locations: